noahehall/multicloud/providers/aws/services/globalInfrastructure/globalArchitecture.md

   - centralizing privilege management
   - reducing or even eliminating reliance on long-term credentials

+### Operational Excellence pillar

+- running and monitoring systems to deliver business value and continually improving processes and procedures
+- Define your metrics, set target goals, define and enforce your tagging strategy
+- automating changes, responding to events, and defining standards to manage daily operations.

-### reliability
+### reliability pillar

+- ensuring that a workload performs its intended function correctly and consistently when it’s expected to
-- ability to prevent and quickly recover from failures to meet demand
+- resliency: ability to prevent and quickly recover from failures to meet demand
 - 5 phases
   - generate: data through monitoring, gathering metrics and establishing thresholds
   - aggregate: creation of a complete view from multiple resources